hernaneche/thelist/about.md

 You enter something just to discover it was already there, it had a number assigned, since the beginning of time.

-There is a connection between data and numbers, any *data* can be encoded into a *number*.
+There is a connection between data and numbers, it is, any *data* can be encoded into a *number*, that's how things are stored inside computers, namely any texts, images, sounds, files, and so on, also any *number* already encodes some particular possible *data*, the list of all *numbers* could also be the list of all *data*, the list of anything.

-Well that's how things are stored inside computers namely any texts, images, sounds, files, and so on, as any *number* already encodes some particular *data*,  the list of all *numbers* could also be the list of all *data*, it has anything.
+Although most combinations of numbers don't encode something known, combinations are still there encoding things, like empty lockers ready to be filled with meaning.

-Although most combinations of numbers don't encode something known, those combinations are still there, like empty lockers ready to be filled with meaning.
+How much are we able to distinguish?

-This site aims an insight on our ability to distinguish and its scope.
+###What's in a number

-###What's in a number?
+> «..that which we call a rose.
+By any other name would smell as sweet» -W. Shakespeare

-The essence of every natural number is: to be different to any other, to be uniquely identified, that's the key, so each one encodes any single possible different data; everything conceivable is *already* encoded in some sub set of numbers inside the list of all possible numbers.
+The essence of every natural number is to be different to any other, to be uniquely identified, that's the key, so each one encodes any single possible different data; everything conceivable is *already* encoded in some sub set of numbers inside the list of all possible numbers.

-There is a *number* &#8596; there is *something*!
+There is a *number* &#8596; there is *something*

 ###How can the list contain a picture before it's taken? who made it?